facebook/react-native-website/docs/build-speed.md

   end
 ```

-3. A `ccache` configuration that allows for a certain level of sloppiness and cache behavior such that ccache registers cache hits during Xcode compiles.
+2. You need a ccache configuration that allows for a certain level of sloppiness and cache behavior such that ccache registers cache hits during Xcode compiles.
 The ccache configuration variables that are different from standard are as follows if configured by environment variable:

 ```bash
 export CCACHE_SLOPPINESS=clang_index_store,file_stat_matches,include_file_ctime,include_file_mtime,ivfsoverlay,pch_defines,modules,system_headers,time_macros